 Notice that $F$ as usual, contains UV divergences in the limit $r \rightarrow \infty$.
 To cancel these divergences we subtract the free energy of two disconnected strings that are separated by a distance $L$ and extend them from the boundary to the horizon.
 One can think of these disconnected strings as the third string solution.
 The free energy expression of these two disconnected strings is

 Since the nature of the poles in the disconnected free energy is the same as in $F$, it thereby allows us to regularize the latter in a minimalistic way.
 Therefore, below $L_{max}$, there are three possible string configurations (two connected and one disconnected) whereas above $L_{max}$ only the disconnected configuration exists.
-This is more clearly illustrated in Fig.~\ref{stringprofilezh1BPt1}, where two connected solutions are indicated by solid and dashed lines whereas the disconnected solution is indicated by a dotted line.
+This is more clearly illustrated in Fig.~\ref{stringprofilezh1BPt1}, where two connected solutions are indicated by solid and dashed lines whereas the disconnected solution is indicated by two parallel vertical lines.

 The free energy behaviour of these string solutions is shown in Figs.~\ref{LvsDeltaFvsBrh1paraSF} and \ref{LvsDeltaFvsBrh1perpSF}, where the free energy difference $\Delta F=F-F_{dis}$ is plotted.
 Here, dashed and solid lines again correspond to small and large $r_0$ solutions respectively.
 We observe that the small $r_0$ string solution always has a higher free energy than the large $r_0$ solution, suggesting that the latter actually corresponds to true minima of the solution.
 Moreover, depending on the length $L$, the free energy of the large $r_0$ solution can be greater, less, or equal to $F_{dis}$.
 In particular, below some critical length $L_{crit}$ the large $r_0$ solution minimizes the free energy whereas the above this critical length $F_{dis}$ minimizes the free energy.
 Accordingly, for lengths between $L_{crit}\leq L \leq L_{max}$, the large $r_0$ solution actually corresponds to metastable phase.
 This metastable phase is indicated by dotted lines in Figs.~\ref{r0vsLvsBrh1paraSF} and \ref{LvsDeltaFvsBrh1paraSF}.
 However, the free energy of the small $r_0$ solution is always larger than $F_{dis}$.
 This analysis suggests that the string profile near the horizon always corresponds to the local maximum of the energy.
 These results are true for both parallel and perpendicular orientations of the string.